Caregiving: Respite & Adult Day Care

 - Do volunteers help out?

 - What is the staff-to-client ratio?
 (Six clients per staff member is a good ratio).

 - May you have a list of references?

 If you live in a state that licenses adult day care centers, be sure to verify that the center’s license is current.

 The cost of adult day care varies from facility to facility.
-Private facilities may average $70 to $90 a day, while nonprofit centers may be only $10 a day.
-Centers funded by corporations or religious organizations can also be relatively inexpensive.
+The national average (as of 2017) is $60-$65 per day.
+Non-profit centers and centers funded by corporations or religious organizations are less expensive than private facilities.
 If medical services such as physical or speech therapy are provided, Medicare, Medicaid or veterans’ benefits may cover part of the costs.